 The UK Kennel Club breed average COI is 6.1% - see 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

-- Hip dysplasia (malformation of the hip joints causing pain and disability) breed mean score 8.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 8.1 (parents should be lower)

 - Eye disease: Hereditary cataract (HC) (annual screening)

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed

 - Spongy Degeneration with Cerebellar Ataxia Subtype 1(SDCA1)